2022 Mount Vernon Campus Plan

 MVC Outdoor campus sign

 Our approved plan reflects the integral role the Mount Vernon Campus plays at GW and among the broader community, and our guiding principles of leveraging existing strengths, improving pedestrian access, and developing new facilities and open spaces have been realized.
-We are excited to offer opportunities for our neighbors to access campus resources, such as the track field, enclosed pool, and wellness building.
+We are excited to offer opportunities for our neighbors to access campus resources.
+The 2022 Campus Plan outlines student-focused activities and creating additional opportunities to enhance on-campus student life, including repurposing existing and developing new space to accommodate integrated student wellness programs, including those focused on supporting students’ mental health.

 Community Partnership